 Nutrition and oils are released when the bran in the wheat berry or wheat kernel is cracked during the milling or grinding process to turn the kernel into flour.

 The bran and germ contain oils that go rancid quickly.

-Regardless of how whole wheat is stored, it starts to decline immediately via oil oxidation, a decline in nutritional value, and a decrease in the gluten levels that cause bread to rise.
+Regardless of how whole wheat is stored, it starts to decline immediately via oil oxidation, nutritional value, and a decrease in the gluten levels that cause bread to rise.

 White or Bleached Wheat Flour: Pretty Good

 Bleached flour-like All-purpose flour is just the endosperm of the wheat berry.
 The nutritious bran, germ, and oils are removed in processing.

 Removing the bran, germ, and oils from processed flour decreases its nutritional value but gives it a longer shelf-life than whole wheat.

 Gluten will degrade during [wheat flour] storage…[it will lose] half its raising power after several years.
 Gluten can be purchased and added to poor quality flour to produce better quality bread.Brian Nummer, Food Safety Specialist, Utah State University Extension

 White processed flour has a maximum shelf-life of 10 years if stored in Oxygen-free storage. *See Chart #1 Shelf-life of Wheat.

 Whole Wheat Berries: Warrior-grade